Information on the process that is followed after a child has died

 - If a child is under 24 months, some guidelines use the term Sudden Unexpected Death in Infancy (SUDI) instead of SUDC.
 Therefore this may be listed as the cause of death.

-- If the deceased is an older child or adult, the term used may be Sudden Arrhythmia Death Syndromes (SADS).
+- If the deceased is an older child or adult and/or there is relevant cardiac medical history, the term used may be Sudden Arrhythmia Death Syndromes (SADS).

 - If there is a medical history of epilepsy, the term used may be Sudden Unexpected Death in Epilepsy.